Jang Joon-hwan: Career beginning

+Feature-length film debut

-A graduate of Sungkyunkwan University, Jang's first directing job was on the 1994 short film 2001 Imagine.
-His feature-length debut was the science fiction film Save the Green Planet!
-(2003), considered one of the most unique and original films in the history of Korean cinema.
-Jang won Best Director at the 4th Busan Film Critics Awards, and the Special Silver St. George for Best Director at the 25th Moscow International Film Festival.
+After a brief, three-month stint working on a screenwriting project in Canada in 1999, he returned to Korea to focus on his directorial debut.
+In the spring of 2000, he conceived the premise for what would become his feature-length debut, Save the Green Planet!
+(2003).
+The film is widely regarded as one of the most unique and original works in the history of Korean cinema.
+Upon its release, it earned critical acclaim, securing Jang the Best Director award at the 4th Busan Film Critics Awards, and the Special Silver St. George for Best Director at the 25th Moscow International Film Festival.

 He directed two more short films Hair (2004), and Love for Sale (2010, as part of the omnibus Camellia, about the past, present and future of the city Busan).
 Then, in 2013, Jang's long-awaited second feature film was released, a revenge thriller titled Hwayi: A Monster Boy.

 In 2017, he directed a political thriller film titled 1987: When the Day Comes.
 The film was a critical and commercial success, and won Best Director and Best Film at the 9th KOFRA Film Awards, as well as Best Film at the 39th Blue Dragon Film Awards.

+Bugonia

 In May 2020, Jang was set to direct an English-language remake of his film Save the Green Planet!, with Will Tracy adapting the screenplay.
 However, Jang later stepped down as director due to health problems, although he remained an executive producer on the project.
 By February 2024, it was revealed that Yorgos Lanthimos would replace Jang as director.
 By October 2024, the film was retitled Bugonia, prior to being scheduled for a limited release in the United States on October 24, 2025, before a wide release on October 31.